explodinglabs/jsonrpcserver/README.rst

 Receive `JSON-RPC <http://www.jsonrpc.org/>`_ requests in a `Flask
 <http://flask.pocoo.org/>`_ app.

-Simply register the blueprint to your app, and add a route.
-Then write your methods for carrying out the requests:
+Simply register the blueprint to your app and add a route, then write methods to carry out the requests:

 .. sourcecode:: python